Skip to content

 Method 4: Direct from GitHub Repository

-Best for: Development environments, testing unreleased features, contributors
+Best for: Development environments, testing unreleased features, contributors.

 # Install latest development version from main branch